Rolleston

 C. Gilbert, The Life and Work of Thomas Chippendale (London, 1978), Vol.II, p.
 48, fig. 45

-A closely related Chippendale design survives in Sir William Chambers’s c.1760–62 proposal for a study at Pembroke House, the London residence of the Earls of Pembroke, where Chippendale is known to have supplied furnishings.
-That design, featuring a swan-neck pediment and similarly articulated glazed doors, reinforces the attribution to Chippendale’s workshop.
+A comparable design appears in a surviving drawing by Sir William Chambers for a study at Pembroke House, the London residence of the Earls of Pembroke, c.
+1760–62.
+That design, likely executed in collaboration with Chippendale, features a nearly identical swan-neck pediment, supporting the attribution of the present piece.

 Previous